Become a Young Audiences Roster Artist

 - Samples of your artwork.

-- For Assembly Artists: Video of an entire assembly performance in front of children (if available).
-This can be an un-edited DVD or a link to online video (YouTube, Vimeo, etc.).
+- For Assembly Artists: Video of an entire assembly performance in front of children.
+This can be an un-edited DVD or a link to an online video (YouTube, Vimeo, etc.).
 If you don’t have a full assembly video, please send whatever performance video in front of children you have.